CatAndVinyl/Neural-Networks/README.md

 ## Overview

-The "makemore" repository contains several Jupyter Notebooks (`generate_names.ipynb`, `generate_companies.ipynb`, etc.) each demonstrating the usage of the text generation tool for different scenarios.
-The tool operates as an autoregressive character-level language model, offering a wide range of model choices, from basic bigrams to advanced Transformer architectures, similar to GPT.
+The "makemore" repository contains several Jupyter Notebooks (`Makemore1.ipynb`, `Makemore2.ipynb`, etc.) each demonstrating various neural-network text generation models, best described as as a character-level autoregressive language models.

 ## How It Works